lunsmat/typescript.express.uploader/README.md

 - Open the APP insomnia
 - Go to Application > Preferences > Data > Import Data > From File > Select the Insomnia File.
 - With this you can have access to insomnia workspace that I was using in this app, so test some routes
+  - It's better if you go to tests and run all tests in order, if no one test fail, so all the application it's working

 ## 📊 Project Status

-This project is starting now, so it's in development mode.
+This project it's in development mode, go to features section to know what features of the project are being developed.

 ## ✔ Features

 - [x] Make a Express Application
 - [ ] Configure Development Mode
-  - [ ] Add Typescript
+  - [x] Add Typescript
   - [ ] Configure project folder
   - [ ] Add and configure ESLint
   - [ ] Add and configure Jest